-As a Life-Cycle Celebrant and experienced ceremony writer and officiant, I will work with you to custom-create and officiate a memorial or funeral ceremony, an ash scattering or an informal remembrance that will reflect the unique story and character of your loved one in ways that are meaningful and heartfelt.
-The ceremony will allow you and all those who attend, to acknowledge the grief and loss alongside the warmth of special memories and the gratitude you feel for having had this special person in your life.
+As a Life-Cycle Celebrant and experienced ceremony writer and officiant, I will work with you to custom-create and officiate a memorial ceremony, celebration of life, ash scattering, interment or an informal remembrance that will reflect the unique story and character of your loved one in ways that are meaningful and heartfelt.
+The ceremony will allow you, and all those who take part, to acknowledge the grief and loss alongside the warmth of special memories and the gratitude you feel for having had this special person in your life.

 “The work you did on the celebration of life for my older sister was one of the most uplifting, comforting, instructional moments about this lovely woman that I could have ever expected.
 In its aftermath, many people have praised not just your calm demeanor and therapeutic manner, but they have shaken their heads at how you wove together words so deftly into a tapestry of Linda’s life, not glossing over the hard times or making excuses but showing the world what a jewel of a human my sister was.
 Your words and the entire presentation of the evening still encourage, and share with us my sister’s lasting love, a love that I will never let die within me.
 You have helped bring her closer to me and for that, I will always be forever grateful.

 At a time when you may be overwhelmed by a mixture of emotions, it helps to have someone guide you through the process of planning the ceremony.
 I will spend several hours, as needed, with you and your family learning about the honouree through your stories, memories, photos and your knowledge of their life events.
 I also take time to understand what your wishes are for the ceremony: what you want included and expressed as well as what you want to avoid.